Restoring a Backup to a New Volume

 - Optionally, you can select the appropriate backup policy for your requirements.
 See Policy-Based Backups for more information about backup policies.

-Optionally, you can encrypt the data in this volume using your own Key Management encryption key.
-To use Key Management for your encryption needs, select the Encrypt using Key Management check box.
+Optionally, you can encrypt the data in this volume using your own Vault encryption key.
+To use Vault for your encryption needs, select the Encrypt using Vault check box.
 Then, select the Vault Compartment and Vault that contain the master encryption key you want to use.
 Also select the Master Encryption Key Compartment and Master Encryption Key.
-For more information about encryption, see Overview of Key Management.
+For more information about encryption, see Overview of Vault.

 - Optionally, you can apply tags.
 If you have permissions to create a resource, you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
 If you are not sure if you should apply tags, skip this option (you can apply tags later) or ask your administrator.